 Appearance

-Even without the fancy maple top, the PRS SE Standard 24 still gives off a high level of elegance and class with its bound mahogany body and various finish options.
+Even without the fancy maple top, the SE Standard 24 still gives off a high level of elegance and class with its bound mahogany body and various finish options.
 The SE Standard 24 comes in Tobacco Burst, Translucent Blue, or Vintage Cherry finishes.
 The finish has a translucent character that beautifully showcases the wood grain, emphasizing the guitar’s natural and organic tones.

 Although the Standard 24 doesn’t have the arched top and recessed knobs that the core models have, they still retain the necessary features such as the flagship double-cutaway design, the lower horn scoop, and all the other ergonomic contours that Paul Reed Smith is known for.